 Extensive renovations of the Newtown campus continued, including the addition of the 9,000-square foot Linksz Pavilion in 2012, dedicated to Dr. James Linksz, the college's second president.
-Bucks also added a 38,000-square foot Science Center 2017 and a state-of-the-art Culinary Lab to provide more classrooms and laboratories.
-A complete renovation of Founders Hall provided new laboratories and classrooms for the STEM (Science, Technology, Engineering, and Mathematics) and Health Sciences departments.
-In addition, the Advising and Transfer Center, along with Career Services, can be found in newly renovated spaces on the lower level of the Rollins Center, providing students with easier access to the advice they need to launch their academic and professional careers.
+Bucks also added a 38,000-square foot Science Center, opening in 2017, to provide more classrooms and laboratories for the STEM (Science, Technology, Engineering, and Mathematics) Department.
+And the Advising and Transfer Center, along with Career Services, have been combined into newly renovated spaces on the lower level of the Rollins Center, providing students with easier access to the advice they need to launch their academic and professional careers.